AlexvZyl/.dotfiles/.github/README.md

 # Privacy and Security

-Although I like posting on r/unixporn, these dotfiles also try to be private and secure.
+Although I like making it look as nice as possible, these dotfiles also try to be private and secure.
 This is a journey, not a destination, and I am open to any input.

 <details>